-Services that are covered for you What you must pay when you get these services Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-Chapter 6 - What you pay for your Part D prescription drugs.
-For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes.
-Diabetes self-management training is covered under certain conditions.
+Services that are covered for you What you must pay when you get these services For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting. \$0 copayment for each pair of Medicare-covered therapeutic shoes. ^{††} Diabetes self-management training is covered under certain conditions.
 Limited to 20 visits of 30 minutes per year for a maximum of 10 hours the initial year.
 Follow-up training subsequent years after, limited to 4 visits of 30 minutes for a maximum of 2 hours per year. \$0 copayment for Medicare- covered benefits.
 Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at MyUHC.com/CommunityPlan. \$0 copayment for Medicare- covered benefits. †† Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies. †† Your cost-sharing will not change after being enrolled for 36 months.
-If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost- sharing in our plan is \$0 copayment. ††
+The most recent list of suppliers is available on our website at MyUHCAdvantage.com. \$0 copayment for Medicare-covered benefits.†† Your cost-sharing for Medicare oxygen equipment coverage is \$0 copayment, every time you get covered equipment or supplies.†† Your cost-sharing will not change after being enrolled for 36 months.
+If prior to enrolling in our plan you had made 36 months of rental payment for oxygen equipment coverage, your cost-sharing in our plan is \$0 copayment.†† Emergency care Emergency care refers to services that are: \$0 copayment for each emergency room visit.